katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 ![image alt text](image_11.png)

 The two point arc allows you to put down two points on the grid: the centre of an imaginary circle, and the exterior of the circle (to indicate the circle’s radius distance).
-Once these points are selected it will allow you to draw a partial circle of arc using the radius you’ve selected as a guide.
+Once these points are selected it will allow you to draw a partial circle or arc using the radius you’ve selected as a guide.

 ![image alt text](image_12.png)